 Perspiration can be measured in a phone using the hygrometer, which we will discuss later in this thesis.
-Again, this is not the dedicated purpose of the hygrometer, however the logic behind its use is correct and, provided we can provide a proof of concept to ourselves for its application, it is a feasible option to use for detecting perspiration.
+Again, this is not the dedicated purpose of the hygrometer, however the logic behind its use is correct and, provided we can provide a proof of concept to ourselves for its application, and it is a feasible option to use for detecting perspiration.

-Lastly, we take note of two mobile applications that make use of speeh patterns and their associations with stress.
+Lastly, we take note of two mobile applications that make use of speech patterns and their associations with stress.
 By itself, speech has the potential to provide one of the highest accuracies.
 We have also noted that libraries have been developed regarding speech patterns – in particular, specifically for stress [11].
 This is expected behaviour, with phones having a microphone dedicated to detecting speech for one of their primary uses, phone calls, and other uses such as recording.
 Thus, this is the last physical stress reaction that we will take into account as inspiration, based on the literature reviews.

 However, we note that there are many other stress symptoms that have not been taken into account at all in our research.
 Due to the new nature of this topic, we cannot expect all symptoms have been taken into account thus far.
 Such namely stress symptoms are some of those mentioned above.
 One in particular that will be discussed later is one’s erratic movement, which can be detected using a phone’s accelerometer.
 Despite a lack of investigation in previous literature reviews, other sources indicate subconscious movement is a body’s way of minimising mental stress [1, 26].
 This theoretical knowledge has resulted in a decision to investigate this symptom, which is viewed as a knowledge gap.